+The theory of convergence analysis of methods used to solve \eqref{eq:intro:conservationlaw} requires that the solutions are stable in the $L_\infty$-norm, see e.g., \cite{DiPerna_1985}, which is usually referred to as maximum principle.
+The stability of the scheme with respect to the $L_2$-norm is a necessary step in proving $L_\infty$-estimates and the consistency of entropy inequalities, see for example the analysis presented in \cite{Nazarov13}.
+Therefore, in this paper, we will limit ourselves to analyzing and establishing the stability of some well-known RBF schemes with respect to the $L_2$-norm.

-The RBF methods that we investigate are: the RBF generated finite difference (RBF-FD) method \cite{Tolstykh02, FBFN_book}, the RBF partition of unity method (RBF-PUM) \cite{Wend02} and Kansa's method \cite{KansaMethod}.
+The three RBF methods that we investigate in this work are: $(i)$ the RBF-generated finite difference (RBF-FD) method, \cite{Tolstykh02, FBFN_book}; $(ii)$ the RBF partition of unity method (RBF-PUM) \cite{Wend02}; and $(iii)$ Kansa's RBF method \cite{KansaMethod}.
 The first two methods are localized such that the final system of equations is sparse, and the third method is global and gives a dense system of equations.
-It is known, based on numerical experiments, that all three methods in general are unstable when computing collocated solutions to time-dependent conservation laws without additional stabilization \cite{FornbergLehto,Aiton14,Tominec17}.
+Based on numerical experiments, it is known that all three methods are generally unstable when calculating collocated solutions of nonstationary conservation laws without additional stabilization, see e.g., \cite{FornbergLehto,Aiton14,Tominec17}.
 Stabilizations, mostly based on supplementing the numerical scheme by a hyperviscosity term, have been studied in \cite{Shankar_hypervi2, Shankar_hypervi1, FornbergLehto}.
-In \cite{leevan2021_timedependent} the authors provide analysis of the oversampled Kansa's method for a parabolic PDE problem on a smooth surface.
-In \cite{Shankar_semilagrangian} the authors utilize a semi-Lagrangian formulation of Kansa's method, RBF-PUM and the RBF-FD method to provide stable numerical solutions of a linear transport problem over the surface of the sphere.
-In \cite{Shankar_timedep} the authors extend the same idea to an overlapped RBF-FD method \cite{Shankar17} for linear advection-diffusion problems in 2D.
-In \cite{RodrigoPlatte16} the authors provided a set of numerical experiments which indicate that Kansa's method applied to \eqref{eq:intro:conservationlaw} becomes stable in time when the system of equations is oversampled instead of collocated.
-Recently, we provided numerical experiments in \cite{tominec21nonlconservation} showing that the RBF-FD method is generally unstable in time, both in the oversampled and in the collocated context.
-Our main goal is to get a better understanding of these differences by deriving semi-discrete stability estimates for all three methods, in the sense:

-where $\|u_h \|^2_{\ell_2}$ is the energy of the numerical solution $u_h$, measured in the discrete norm $\|\cdot\|_{\ell_2}$ intrinsic to collocated and oversampled discretizations.
-When \eqref{eq:intro:stabilityestimate_conceptual} contains terms that are not related to the boundary condition data, then $\|u_h \|^2_{\ell_2}$ has a spurious growth in time leading to an unstable discretization.
+The authors of these references have successfully developed a hyperviscosity term by using higher powers of the Laplacian operator.
+They carefully constructed artificial hyperviscosity coefficients to stabilize linear advection-diffusion problems using both explicit and explicit-implicit time-stepping approaches.
+In their paper \cite{Shankar_semilagrangian}, the authors employ the semi-Lagrangian formulation of Kansa's method, RBF-PUM, and the RBF-FD methods to achieve stable numerical approximations for a linear transport problem over the surface of a sphere without utilizing any hyperviscosity terms.